Countly/countly-sdk-documentation/web/next.md

 </p>
 <p>
   Both NPS and Survey use the same API to fetch feedbacks from the server as well as to display them to the end user.
+By default, the created widget will be appended to the end of the html document.
+In some scenarios you might prefer to have the widget injected in a specific element.
+For those scenarios we have added optional selectors.
+The first one is used for selecting an element by it's id and the second one is used to select the element by it's class selector.
+Also if you want to position the feedback widget in a specific element, you can do so by specifying the element ID and the class name.
 </p>
 <div class="tabs">
   <div class="tabs-menu">